 Neck: The circumference of the tooth where it inserts into the bone socket, separating the crown and the root.

-Root: The part of the tooth that beneath the gumline, anchored into the jaw by a connective material called cementum.
+Root: The part of the tooth beneath the gumline, anchored into the jaw by a connective material called cementum.

 What can I do about a damaged or unsightly tooth?